 The budget is constantly under review by the Town Administrator, Mayor, and Town Council.
-Original budgeted expenditures were not adjusted.
+There were minor adjustments from the original budget to the final budget.
 Other items of note when expenditures are compared to the budget are as follows: